psychopy/psychopy/docs/source/api/sound.rst

     card over all others. **This is the recommended mode for most studies**

 **4 : Critical mode**
-    As Mode 3 but if we fail to be totally dominant then raise an error rather than just accepting our slightly less dominant status.
+    As Mode 3 except that, if we fail to be totally dominant, then raise an error rather than just accepting our slightly less dominant status.